+Office of the Executive Director

-Executive Director: Kent Kahn Phone: (419) 995-8283 Email: Kahn.K@RhodesState.edu
+Phone: (419) 995-8283 Office: 147 Keese Hall

 Rhodes State's Workforce Economic Development and Continuing Education (WEDCE) provides non-credit and credit training for individuals, businesses and organizations.
-Through employee training programs, consulting engagements and professional development offerings, Workforce Economic Development and Continuing Education helps individuals enhance their contribution to the workplace and assists organizations to improve their ability to achieve the results they desire.
+Through employee training programs, consulting engagements and professional development offerings, helps individuals enhance their contribution to the workplace and assists organizations to improve their ability to achieve the results they desire.
 Professional training is available in healthcare, information technology, manufacturing & applied technologies, quality tools and processes, and human resource development through our Talent Development Network.

-Our experience in developing and directing training programs for business, industry, government and non-profit agencies makes WEDCE the single point of contact for workplace training needs.
+WEDCE's experience in developing and directing training programs for business, industry, government and non-profit agencies makes it the single point of contact for workplace training needs.

-Our team of business development specialists draws upon diverse backgrounds to assess, customize and deliver solutions to meet specific needs.
+The WEDCE team of business development specialists draws upon diverse backgrounds to assess, customize and deliver solutions to meet specific needs.
 Obtaining the right skills is an important step toward preparing any business for the future.
 WEDCE helps businesses develop and maintain the skills needed to effectively meet the challenges faced in today's fast-paced and ever-changing business environment.

-Our goal is to listen to our customers, meet their needs, deliver on time, and show continual improvement.
+The WEDCE goal is to listen to customers, meet their needs, deliver on time, and show continual improvement.